zahratalaei/ShoppingCartReactTypescript/README.md

 # ShoppingCartReactTypescript

-This repository is a Shopping cart app created by react and typescript
+This app is progressing...<br><br>
+**Used languages and technologies:**
+- reactjs
+- typescript
+- bootstrapt5
+- react-bootstrap
+- axios
+- react-router-dom